 She is grateful for the opportunity to be a Board Member and it has been an honor to represent and support the D.S.F.R.

-Teegee is grateful and honoured to be a part of Grace House board of directors because she has a passion to help bring indigenous knowledge of traditional and cultural awareness to the table and networks.
+Teegee is grateful and honoured to be on the Grace House Board of Directors because she has a passion to help bring indigenous knowledge of traditional and cultural awareness to the table., as she is Carrier Dene from Takla Landing, British Columbia.
+Teegee has personal and professional experience in 12 Step Recovery.